Baldwin Boxall – A Brief Explanation of Phased Evacuation

 In many buildings it is not possible to use a lift in the event of a fire; lifts are often made to travel to the ground floor the instant the fire alarm system is activated.
 This leaves the stairwells and other evacuation routes available for people to follow in order to escape the building.
 In a high rise, or any multi-level building, simply expecting everyone to leave the building at the same time could, potentially, lead to panic and blockage on these evacuation routes*.
 The ability to initiate a controlled, area-by-area evacuation of a building – known as phased evacuation – helps prevent this.

-Imagine if a fire starts on the fifth floor of a multi-level building.
-It is clear that the people on this floor are most at risk, also those immediately above and below (i.e. on the fourth and sixth floors) are at a high level of risk.
+Imagine if a fire starts on the fourth floor of a multi-level building.
+It is clear that the people on this floor are most at risk, also those immediately above and below (i.e. on the third and fifth floors) are at a high level of risk.
 With phased evacuation, everyone on these three floors will be instructed to leave the building immediately.
 It is not unusual to evacuate the basement and top levels of a building also at this time.
 Then, depending upon the nature of the fire and the structure/layout of the building, evacuation can continue on a floor/area basis until all have been led to safety.

 Another benefit of the phased evacuation method is the fact that many (but definitely NOT all) alarms turn out to be false.
 By delaying the evacuation of some areas of the building there is much less disruption should the alarm prove to be a non-event.